Zenith0ra/Zenith0ra.github.io/_posts/2024-08-13-makefile-tutorial-by-example.md

 ---
 title: Makefile Tutorial By Example
 description: A step-by-step guide to mastering Makefiles with practical examples for seamless project management.
-categories: [Computer Science, Software Engineering]
+categories: [Computer Science and Technology, Programming and Development]
 tags: [makefile, software-engineering, project-management, compilation, automation]
 math: true
 ---